leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/01-quickstart.md

 ---

-[basic NPM project tutorial]: /docs/tutorials/expressjs
+[basic NPM project tutorial]: /docs/getting-started/expressjs
-[Basic server setup guide]: /docs/guides/nginx
 [Vite+SvelteKit demo]: https://vitedemo.browserpod.io
 [API reference]: /docs/reference

 ## Have Questions?

 We're here to help!
-If you have any questions or concerns, feel free to explore our [guides](/docs/guides) or [reference](/docs/reference) section or check out our [frequently asked questions](/docs/faq).
+If you have any questions or concerns, feel free to explore our [guides](/docs/guides) or [reference](/docs/reference) section or check out our [frequently asked questions](/docs/more/faq).
 You can also connect with our supportive community on [Discord](https://discord.com/invite/yzZJzpaxXT), and reach out whenever you’d like!